ahebrank/ACF-Link-Picker-Field/readme.txt

 == Changelog ==

 = 1.2.2 =
 * New handlers for the updated link picker with WP 4.5.
-Be aware that the underlying widget is now passing absolute URL permalinks.

 = 1.2.1 =
 * Attempt to add a post ID ($link["postid"]) to the field data